Stability in the high-dimensional cohomology of congruence subgroups: Codimension one cohomology of the level 3 congruence subgroup

 For an odd prime $p$, the category $\VB_{\bZ} / \Gamma(p) $ is equivalent to the category $\VB_{\bF_p}^\pm$ which has appeared in the work of Putman--Sam on congruence subgroups \cite{PS}.
-An orientation on a finite dimensional $\bF_p$-vector space $X$ of dimension $n$ is a choice of generator of $\bigwedge^{n} X$ defined up to multiplication by $\pm 1$.
+An orientation on a finite dimensional $\bF_p$-vector space $X$ of dimension $n$ is a choice of generator of $\bigwedge^{n} X$ defined up to multiplication by $\pm 1$ (we warn the reader that this is different from the usual definition of orientation which is just an isomorphism $\bF_p \to \bigwedge^{n} X$).
 Let $\VB_{\bF_p}^\pm$ be the category with objects given by finite dimensional oriented $\bF_p$-vector spaces and with morphisms given by isomorphisms preserving the orientation.
 The automorphism groups in this category are isomorphic to $\GL_n^\pm(\bF_p)$, the subgroup of $\GL_n(\bF_p)$ consisting of matrices with determinant $\pm 1$.
-Using strongness, as in the case $p=3$, one can check that $\Mod_{\VB_{\bZ}/\Gamma(p)}$ is monoidally equivalent to $\Mod_{\VB_{\bF_p}^{\pm}}$ \end{ex}
+Using strongness (\autoref{def:strong-subfunctor}), as in the case $p=3$, one can check that $\Mod_{\VB_{\bZ}/\Gamma(p)}$ is monoidally equivalent to $\Mod_{\VB_{\bF_p}^{\pm}}$. \end{ex}

 From now on, we will assume that $\cG$ is an arbitrary strong sub-functor of $\GL$.
 The reader is advised to keep in mind the sub-functors in the example above as we will focus only on these later.